 “As we all know from eating Chinese food and being hungry again two hours later, white rice causes a quick energy boost followed by a crash,” says Dr. Nelson.
 She recommends a food containing not only rice but also corn, barley, or sorghum.
 These ingredients have more moderate glycemic values that provide extended energy to keep your dog satiated all day.

-According to Dicke, ingredients, such as chicken fat and/or fish oil, help your dog get critical fatty acids, like omega-3s and omega-6s.
-Fats can help a pup maintain skin and coat health, but fatty acids are vital elements in brain and spinal cord function.
+According to Dicke, ingredients such as chicken fat and/or fish oil help your dog get critical fatty acids, like omega-3s and omega-6s.
+Fats can help a pup maintain skin and coat health, but fatty acids are vital in the brain and spinal cord function.
 “There has been documented evidence, especially among puppies, that having a diet higher in omega-3 DHA increases their ability to be trained,” says Dicke.

 Together, omega-6s and omega-3s can help make the coat shiny and control inflammatory skin conditions that lead a dog to scratch and lick itself excessively.
 “You can tell a lot about a person’s health by looking at hair and skin, and dogs are no different,” says Dr. Nelson.
 “Skin and coat health are windows into what’s going on inside a dog.
 If they’re losing hair or have clogged pores, it may be a clue that something is lacking in their diet.”

 Fruits and vegetables, as well as other natural fiber sources, can help dogs maintain proper digestion.
 Ingredients such as apple and beet pulp combined with some grains and prebiotics like fructooligosaccharides (FOS) in premium foods can help your dog remain regular, says Dicke.